The7thCat/ger_women_bundesliga/README.md

 - **Commercial Use**: Commercial use of this code is only permitted with the express permission of the author.
 Please contact me for inquiries.

 The code is provided "as is", without any warranties or liabilities.

-## 2) About

-Python learning project.
-Lets fetch some data and add a few features.